 \subsection{Derivation of cascaded system dynamics}

-In this section we will formally present the investigated problem and formulate the control objectives.
-First it is noted that the system uncertainty arises from the perturbations of the CPL demand.
+In this section we formally present the investigated problem and formulate the control objectives.
+Firstly, it is noted that the system uncertainty arises from the perturbations of the CPL demand.
 Let the active and reactive power required by the load be a deviation from some known constant value, \ie